Department of Technology

 Application Procedures and Required Materials

-Application Deadline: August 1 for Fall semester, January 2nd for Spring Semester
+Application Deadlines: August 1 for Fall semester, December 15 for Spring Semester

 Applicants are required to provide the following materials: